 In the Kitchen

-Alternatives to freezer paper in the kitchen include aluminum foil and plastic wrap.
+Alternatives to freezer paper in the kitchen include aluminum foil, butcher paper, freezer bags and plastic wrap.
 For a better option with no waste, use plastic containers that you can wash and reuse for years to come.
 Any option that keeps the dry air of the freezer away from your food will work as an alternative.

 The only thing that I have come across as an alternative to freezer paper is the waxed paper that you find on the outside of paper reams.
 Just to be clear, this is the outside wrapping paper and not just the actual paper.

-Make sure it is waxed paper and doesn’t have a plastic coating and do a test first.
-I found this on several sewing forums so decided to give it a try.
-I tried 3 brands and only one had no plastic coating.
-It worked reasonably well although not quite as well as actual freezer paper.
+Make sure it is waxed paper and doesn't have a plastic coating and do a test first.
+I found this on several sewing forums, so I decided to give it a try.
+I tried 3 brands, and only one had no plastic coating.
+It worked reasonably well, although not quite as well as actual freezer paper.

 When you iron it to the back of the fabric, place the paper outside facing down (green facing down.)